Ex-Foedus/watchtower/README.md

 TODO: Automate backup of config directories (compressed into a singular archive for easy transference) to replicated storage.

 ## `network_mode: host`
-Use when 127.0.0.1 is needed, like when referencing `speedtest` service endpoint for `telegraf`.
+Use when `127.0.0.1` is needed, like when referencing `speedtest` service endpoint for `telegraf`.

 ## qBittorrent
-You must supply an .ovpn and credential file in the openvpn directory (e.g. config/qbittorrent/openvpn/server.ovpn).
+You must supply an `.ovpn` and credential file in the `openvpn` directory (e.g. `config/qbittorrent/openvpn/server.ovpn`).
 Otherwise disable VPN by setting `VPN_ENABLED=no`

 ## Known Issues

 ### Traefik: `Bad Gateway`
 Validate in Traefik dashboard that the HTTP routers/services are active and accurate.
-With auto-discovery, Traefik will create an HTTP service pointing to the first-defined\* port of the container which may not be the right port for web traffic (e.g. port 8000 vs 9000 on portainer).
+With auto-discovery, Traefik will create an HTTP service pointing to the first-defined\* port of the container which may not be the right port for web traffic (e.g. port `8000` vs `9000` on portainer).

 \* Not guaranteed.
-Witnessed qbittorrentvpn HTTP service being set to container\_ip:8080 despite port 8080 not being defined (expected 8181 as defined first).
+Witnessed qbittorrentvpn HTTP service being set to `container\_ip:8080` despite port `8080` not being defined (expected `8181` as defined first).

 ### Why is Plex in `host` network mode?
 ~~My smart TV is unable to connect to Plex when in `bridge` mode.
 All other devices (PCs, tablets, smartphones) work fine in either mode.
 With `network_mode: host`, Plex will be attached to the home network through the Linux host (sharing its IP and reachable on exposed ports).
-As such, Traefik can no longer dictate routes to the underlying container and so the host IP:port must be used to reach Plex via browser.
+As such, Traefik can no longer dictate routes to the underlying container and so the `HOST_IP:PORT` must be used to reach Plex via browser.
 Also lose out on the HTTPS certs from Traefik + Let's Encrypt.
 A bit of an inconvenience but Plex server discovery works well enough.~~

-Fixed (11/19): Switching to bridge network mode seems to conflict with the previous (host network mode) state/config.
+Fixed (2020-11-19): Switching to bridge network mode seems to conflict with the previous (host network mode) state/config.
 Had to generate a new Plex token, use the token within the 4min lifespan of the token, and create as a new server.
-Additionally, double-quoting environment variable values (namely PLEX\_CLAIM) causes parsing issues when the initialization process registers a new token.
+Additionally, double-quoting environment variable values (namely `PLEX_CLAIM`) causes parsing issues when the initialization process registers a new token.

 ### Plex: LAN Network (local vs remote streaming)
 Plex identifies local devices by comparing subnets.
-Since Docker provides a largely isolated network (e.g. 172.17.0.0/16), separate from the home network (e.g. 192.168.0.0/24), all clients are considered remote.
+Since Docker provides a largely isolated network (e.g. `172.17.0.0/16`), separate from the home network (e.g. `192.168.0.0/24`), all clients are considered remote.
 With remote streams configured to a limit of 8 Mb/s, virtually all content will require transcoding.
 Transcoding 4K to 4K is a no-no. Direct Play is ideal.

-Unfortunately, LAN\_NETWORK env var does not seem to equate to the `LAN Networks` field in the Plex UI (Settings -> Network).
-Set it (e.g. 192.168.0.0/24) in the latter and verify in Plex Dashboard or Tautulli that the local device is recognized as a local stream.
+Unfortunately, `LAN_NETWORK` env var does not seem to equate to the `LAN Networks` field in the Plex UI (Settings -> Network).
+Set it (e.g. `192.168.0.0/24`) in the latter and verify in Plex Dashboard or Tautulli that the local device is recognized as a local stream.